wpieters/wpieters.github.io/index.md

 ### Services

-I focus on consulting on architecture, DevOps and process, but I do have years of coding experience and still love to get my hands dirty.
+I focus on consulting, primarily on architecture, DevOps and process, but I do have years of coding experience and still love to get my hands dirty, so I do freelance development as well.
 I'm happy to have a chat and find out if I can help you in any way.

-You can learn more about my experience from my [About](/about) page.
+You can learn more about my experience and how to contact me from my [About](/about) page.